Mohammad1745/cachifyjs/README.md

 npm install cachifyjs
 ```

-## What's new! (v2.0)
+## What's new! (v2)

+- `encryption`

+  CachifyJS now supports data encryption to help keep your cached data secure.
+To use encryption, you'll need to provide
+    a secret key to the cache configuration.
+This secret key will be used to encrypt and decrypt your data.

-- Default function `cachifyjs(axiosConfig, cacheConfig)`
+- Default function `cachify(axiosConfig, cacheConfig)`

     Pain reduction!
 The previous requirement of creating object from class is now history for us.
 Simply import the function,
     call it and boom, you get the data.

 ## Guides
-To use CachifyJS, you need to import it into your JavaScript file and pass your API call to the `cachifyjs` function.
+To use CachifyJS, you need to import it into your JavaScript file and pass your API call to the `cachify` function.
-The `cachifyjs` function will first check if the API response is already cached in local storage.
+The `cachify` function will first check if the API response is already cached in local storage.
 If it is, it will
 return the cached data, make the api call, cache the response and run the callback.
 If not, it will make
 the API call, cache the response in local storage and return the data.

 Here's an example:
 ```
-import cachifyjs from "cachifyjs";
+import cachify from "cachifyjs";

 function getProductList () {